 ECOLOGICAL CONNECTIVITY

-(Prepared by the Secretariat)
+(Prepared by the Scientific committee

 ECOLOGICAL CONNECTIVITY

 Background

 Connectivity has been a key topic of focus under CMS for many years.
 CMS has taken several steps to enhance understanding and delivery on the issue of ecological connectivity in relation to the conservation needs of migratory species.
 The 13th meeting of the Conference of the Parties to CMS (COP13) reaffirmed the importance of connectivity through the adoption of several Resolutions and Decisions.
 Resolution 12.26 (Rev.COP13) also endorsed a definition of ‘ecological connectivity’ as “the unimpeded movement of species and the flow of natural processes that sustain life on Earth”.